Our Town: Production history

-Our Town was first performed at McCarter Theater in Princeton, New Jersey, on January 22, 1938.
+Our Town was first performed at the McCarter Theater in Princeton, New Jersey, on January 22, 1938.

 It next opened at the Wilbur Theatre in Boston, on January 25, 1938.

 The New York City debut of Our Town was on February 4, 1938, at Henry Miller's Theatre and later moved to the Morosco Theatre, where it ran until November 19, 1938; this production was produced and directed by Jed Harris.
 Wilder received the Pulitzer Prize for Drama in 1938 for the work.
-The Jed Harris production of Our Town was revived at New York City Center on January 10, 1944, running for 24 performances until January 29, with Montgomery Clift as George and Martha Scott as Emily.
+The Jed Harris production of Our Town was revived at New York City Center on January 10, 1944, running for 24 performances until January 29, with Montgomery Clift as George, Martha Scott as Emily, and Thomas W. Ross as Mr. Webb.

-In 1946, the Soviet Union prevented a production of Our Town in the Russian sector of occupied Berlin "on the grounds that the drama is too depressing and could inspire a German suicide wave".
+In 1946, the Soviet Union prevented a production of Our Town in the Russian sector of occupied Berlin "on the grounds that the drama is too depressing and could inspire a German suicide wave."

 Victor Carin directed a production by the Edinburgh Gateway Company in 1965.

 Henry Fonda played the Stage Manager in a production that ran on Broadway from Nov 27 to Dec 27, 1969.
 Elizabeth Hartman played Emily and Harvey Evans played George.
 Margaret Hamilton and Ed Begley were in the cast.

-A production at New York City's Lincoln Center opened on December 4, 1988, after 27 previews and ran for 136 performances until April 2, 1989; the cast included Spalding Gray as "Stage Manager", Frances Conroy as "Mrs. Gibbs", Penelope Ann Miller as "Emily" and Eric Stoltz as "George".
+A production at New York City's Lyceum Theatre, produced by Lincoln Center opened on December 4, 1988, after 27 previews, and ran for 136 performances until April 2, 1989; the cast included Spalding Gray as "Stage Manager," Frances Conroy as Mrs. Gibbs, Penelope Ann Miller as Emily, and Eric Stoltz as George.
 The production was videotaped for broadcast on PBS (see "Adaptations" below).

-In 2003, Paul Newman, marking his final stage performance, acted in the role of "Stage Manager" with Jayne Atkinson as "Mrs. Gibbs" and Jane Curtin as "Mrs. Webb" in a production staged at New York City's Booth Theatre.
+In 2003, Paul Newman, marking his final stage performance, acted in the role of Stage Manager, with Jayne Atkinson as Mrs. Gibbs and Jane Curtin as Mrs. Webb, in a production staged at New York City's Booth Theatre.
 It opened on December 4, 2002, after three previews and ran until January 26, 2003.
 The production was videotaped for broadcast on Showtime and later on PBS (see "Adaptations" below).

-An award-winning revival of Our Town opened at the Barrow Street Theatre, in New York City, on February 26, 2009.
+A revival of Our Town opened at the Barrow Street Theatre, in New York City, on February 26, 2009.
 The production was directed by David Cromer, who also performed the role of Stage Manager for much of the show's run.
 Upon closing, the production had played four preview and 644 regular performances, making it the longest-running production of the play in its history.
 In addition to Cromer, other notable actors who performed in the role of Stage Manager included Helen Hunt, Michael McKean, Jason Butler Harner, Stephen Kunken and Michael Shannon.

-In 2017, Tony Award-winning Deaf West Theater, a Los Angeles-based theater company, co-produced with the Pasadena Playhouse a production of Our Town performed in American Sign Language and spoken English.
+In 2017, Tony Award–winning Deaf West Theater, a Los Angeles–based theater company, co-produced with the Pasadena Playhouse a production of Our Town performed in American Sign Language and spoken English.